 Set 2 and the science set of the blends books have two or three lines of text on each page and slightly more difficult phonics patterns.
 The focus is on blends but there are some long vowels and vowel pairs.
 They are often on sale on Rainbowresource.com.

 Whole Phonics books are brightly colored books with fun stories.
-They start with short vowels in set one and have digraphs and blends in set two.
+Set one has short vowels, set two has digraphs, set three has blends and suffixes.
 The amount of text gets longer with each book.
 The books have a diverse set of characters.
 You are able to purchase the books individually or as sets.

 Targeted Phonics– This set of books have colorful drawings that show kids in a range of activities.
 There are word families, short vowels, and long vowel sets.
+The stories are often very simple.
 They are often on sale on Rainbowresource.com.

 Bob Books– This set of books have sets that increase in difficulty.
 They start with letter sounds and moves on to short vowels, blends, and long vowels.
 The illustrations are simple without color.